FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 We chose flutter as our framework to develop our project.
 As it is easy to integrate with flutter, we chose Firebase for database management and backend server.
 Our physical architecture isn't complex.
-The users install the application on their smartphones and it communicates with the firebase server via https requests, which is where the database is stored.
+The users install the application on their smartphones and it communicates with the firebase server via https requests, which is where the data is stored.

 ### Prototype
-To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.

-In this subsection please describe in more detail which, and how, user(s) story(ies) were implemented.

----

-## Implementation
-Regular product increments are a good practice of product management.

-While not necessary, sometimes it might be useful to explain a few aspects of the code that have the greatest potential to confuse software engineers about how it works.
-Since the code should speak by itself, try to keep this section as short and simple as possible.

-Use cross-links to the code repository and only embed real fragments of code when strictly needed, since they tend to become outdated very soon.

----
+We approach our project from a bottom up approach, we started by developing a simple Map Interface Application.
+Then as the project moved along the website started to grow in features to accomodate the new user-stories.
+The ability to join groupchats and send messages was implemented.
+When more data was added to the application's database, the ability to network by connecting the user to other similar-minded attendees was added.
+Lastly, a space to create new groupchats was implemented, to make sure the users could enjoy the app to the fullest.
+With this came the definition of a chatroom moderator, someone who can mute / expel users when need be.

 ## Test

 There are several ways of documenting testing activities, and quality assurance in general, being the most common: a strategy, a plan, test case specifications, and test checklists.